New Orleans Gold

-The New Orleans Gold, stylized as NOLA Gold, is a professional rugby union team based in New Orleans.
-The team was founded in 2017 and competes in Major League Rugby.
+The New Orleans Gold (stylized as NOLA Gold) were an American professional rugby union team based in the New Orleans metropolitan area that competed in Major League Rugby (MLR).
+The team was founded in 2017.
 Since January 2020, French rugby power ASM Clermont Auvergne has owned a minority stake in the team.
+The team withdrew from competition at the end of the 2025 Major League Rugby season.

 Home field

 Gold Mine on Airline

-The team plays at the Gold Mine on Airline, formerly known as the Shrine on Airline and Zephyr Field, in Metairie, Louisiana, on the East Bank of the New Orleans metropolitan area.
+The team played at the Gold Mine on Airline, also known as the Shrine on Airline and was previously Zephyr Field, in Metairie, Louisiana, on the East Bank of the New Orleans metropolitan area.

 Joe Zimmerman Stadium

 For the first two seasons of Major League Rugby in 2018 and 2019, the team played at Joe Zimmerman Stadium at Archbishop Shaw High School under the branding of Gold Stadium.
 The natural turf field with grandstand seating for up to 3,000 people is located on the West Bank at Marrero, Louisiana.

 Broadcasts

-Home games are shown on Cox Sports Television.
+Home games were previously shown on Cox Sports Television.
 Ian McNulty and Geoffrey Ormsby are the on air talent.

+In 2025, the Gulf Coast Sports & Entertainment Network became the official broadcast network of the team.